This is the time of year for Christmas lists…from the youngest family member to the oldest.

 “He who has not Christmas in his heart will never find it under a tree.”

-During this season. . .we want to share with you seven things better than the new iPhone, iPad, iPod or any other iToys produced by competing companies.
+During this season. . .we want to share with you seven things better than the new drones, a talking hamster, VR (Virtual Reality Glasses and all sorts of other iToys produced by competing companies.

-“You’d better think what you’re doing to me” is the popular refrain from the Aretha Franklin song “Think.”
+“You’d better think what you’re trying to do to me” is the popular refrain from the classic Aretha Franklin song “Think.”

-We need to think about what we’re doing to and for others. . .but we must also think about what we’re doing to ourselves.
+We need to think about what we’re doing to and for others. . .but we must also think about what we’re doing to ourselves in the process.

-But the really exciting news is that God is thinking about us.
+And, more exciting than all of this is to know what God is thinking about us.

 “For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end.”